ValeriyAndreevichPushkarev/BAC/README.md

 And define heuristics/constrains and result properties on any level of abstraction.

 (Simple bidirectional A* like DreamCoder with more filters, NLU, more computing power, reversible functions looks like AGI :) (that based mostly on explainable machine learning))
-Omg, someday I will have my initials on top-100 supercomputers xD
+Omg, someday I will have my initials on top-100 supercomputers xD And everywhere there will be symbols of my greatest achievement! xDDD